via Homebrew

-Terminal user interface for gRPC API testing with server reflection, bookmarks, and request payload generation
+Terminal UI client for testing gRPC APIs with server reflection, bookmarks, and metadata support

 Chiko is a terminal user interface (TUI) client for testing gRPC APIs.
-Built on top of grpcurl and the tview library, it provides an interactive interface for discovering and testing gRPC services without memorizing complex command-line syntax.
+Built on top of grpcurl and the tview library, it provides a visual interface for interacting with gRPC services without requiring complex command-line syntax.
+The tool automatically discovers available endpoints through server reflection, allowing developers to browse and test gRPC methods without external documentation.

 # via Homebrew